deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   The allocation token was already redeemed.
 *   2306
     *   Anchor tenant domain create is for the wrong number of years.
+    *   Trademarked domains cannot be registered before the sunrise period.
     *   The provided mark is not yet valid.
     *   The provided mark has expired.
     *   Domain names can only contain a-z, 0-9, '.' and '-'.